freeverseio/LAOS-roadmap/README.md

 The following are the 3 main deliverables of Milestone 2.

 ### Deliverable 1:
-This deliverable will focus on the business logic for creating collections and managing their evolution, in manners that can be verifiable from the ownership chain.
+This deliverable will focus on the business logic for creating collections and managing their evolution, in manners that can be used by any EVM-compatible ownership chain to benefit from bridgeless minting and evolution.

-To achieve this, we will develop a **LAOS ownership pallet** based on the [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts) and integrate it into the ownership chain.
-Additionally, we will develop a **LAOS evolution pallet** and integrate it into the evolution chain.
+We will develop a **LAOS evolution pallet** and integrate it, first in the EvoChain, and then fuse it into the OwnChain.
 This will allow the creation and evolution of collections.

-- development of LAOS ownership pallet based on [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts)
-- [OwnChain] integration LAOS ownership pallet
-- development of LAOS evolution pallet
+- development of the LAOS evolution pallet
-- [EvoChain] integration of LAOS evolution pallet
+- [EvoChain] & [OwnChain]: integration of LAOS evolution pallet

 ### Deliverable 2:
 This deliverable will focus on the development of the necessary services to provide compatibility with the ERC721 standard.
-This will involve introducing the [LAOS ERC721 node](./erc721Capabilities/README.md), which will provide an Ethereum JSON-RPC API.
+This will involve introducing the [LAOS ERC721 Universal node](./erc721Capabilities/README.md), which will provide an Ethereum JSON-RPC API.
 As a result, Ethereum wallets such as Metamask, as well as ayn DApp already familiarized with EVM-compatible blockchains, will be able to interact with LAOS Assets.

+Likewise, parallel work will be done to define the specs for the smart contracts that will extend the standard ERC721 interface, namely, to a ERC721 Universal standard, capable of using bridgeless minting and evolution on any EVM-compatible blockchain.

 ![](./erc721Capabilities/nodes-infrastructure.drawio.svg)

+- release ERC721 Universal Node
-- release ERC721 node
+- release ERC721 Universal extension for bridgeless minting, including spec and Solidity code.

 ### Deliverable 3:
 In order to open the economy of the LAOS token we will implement XC-20 protocol for reserve transfer.
-The protocol will not only allow the transfer of LAOS tokens from the ownership chain to other parachains, but also between the ownership chain and the evoChains; eventually, the evoChains will not own any native token, and will resort to LAOS tokens transferred by the bridge to function.
+Eventually, the protocol will not only allow the transfer of LAOS tokens from the ownership chain to other parachains, but also between the ownership chain and the evoChains; however, in Milestone 2, we will focus only on integrating transfers from the LAOS OwnChain to sibling Parachains.

-- [OwnChain] XC-20 protocol, with transfers from ownership chain to evoChains and to other sibling parachains
+- [OwnChain] XC-20 protocol, with transfers from the LAOS OwnChain to sibling Parachains.

 ---